golang/tools/gopls/doc/features/passive.md

 ## Hover

 The LSP [`textDocument/hover`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_hover)
-query returns description of the code currently under the cursor, such as its name, kind, type, value (for a constant), abbreviated declaration (for a type), its doc comment, if any, and a link to the symbol's documentation on `pkg.go.dev`.
+query returns a	description of the code currently under the cursor, such as its name, kind, type, value (for a constant), abbreviated declaration (for a type), doc comment (if any), and a link to the symbol's documentation on `pkg.go.dev`.
 The client may request either plain text or Markdown.

 <img src='../assets/hover-basic.png'>

-Depending on the selection, it may include additional information.
+Depending on the selection, the response may include additional information.
 For example, hovering over a type shows its declared methods, plus any methods promoted from embedded fields.